Frequently Asked Questions

-Mandarin instructional materials, Mandarin library books, Mandarin homework club, Teacher’s Aides, technology, CLIP Art, student Mandarin assessment tests, and Mandarin curriculum development.
+Homework Club, Bilingual and English Teacher’s Assistants, technology, CLIP Art, and Mandarin teacher professional development to name a few.
 Details can be found on the CLIPCO annual budget here.

 What happens if CLIPCO does not get enough donations?

 CLIP depends on CLIPCO to raise the funds needed to keep the program running.
-In the event that CLIPCO is unable to raise the target donation amount, services such as Teacher’s Aides, CLIP Art and homework club will have to be cut from the budget.
-In rare instances, CLIPCO may run a second fundraiser campaign.
+In the event that CLIPCO is unable to raise the target donation amount, services such as Teacher’s Assistants, CLIP Art and Homework Club will have to be cut from the budget.

 How much should I donate?